MONDOVI’

 next arrownext arrow

-Exploring the Town of Mondovì, and the Surrounding Territory
+Exploring the Town of Mondovì, and the Monregalese Hills in a Piedmont Tour

 The origins of Mondovì date back to the Roman Empire, but it truly flourished during the Middle Ages.
 Its strategic position at the intersection of trade routes crossing the mountain between Piedmont and the Mediterranean coast made it a vital settlement for commerce and military endeavors.

-The town was often a battleground since the establishment of the diocese of Mondovì in 1388 when this part of Piedmont was taken away to the bishop of Asti.
+In fact, the town has often been a battleground since the establishment of the diocese of Mondovì in 1388, when this part of Piedmont was taken away to the bishop of Asti.

-Later the House of Savoy left an indelible mark on its character and architecture as they recognized the strategic importance of the town and invested in its development, fortifying its walls and constructing significant buildings that still stand today.
+Later, the House of Savoy left an indelible mark on its character and architecture.
+They recognized the town’s strategic importance in its development, fortifying its walls and constructing significant buildings that still stand today.

 The town became a center of governance and culture, with an early seat of the university.
-Starting in the XIX century the mass production of ceramics shaped the local economy and had a strong impact on the town’s social life for about a century.
+Starting in the XIX century, the mass production of ceramics shaped the local economy and strongly impacted the town’s social life for about a century.

 A tour of Mondovì begins from the lower town, known as Breo, which developed along the Ellero River.